New UK Health and Care Visa

 One way to do this (and to increase the number of possible applicants) would be to reduce the score needed for IELTS (most obviously to decrease the score needed for writing from 7.0 to 6.5).
 Another would be to increase the frequency of PLAB exams or to reduce the cost of taking these.
 However, whether or not these steps will be taken is as yet unknown, but what we do know is that the UK realises the need to expand its healthcare workforce and is taking steps to make the move easier than ever before.

 I will update this blog post as soon as we find out if any extra measures will be taken to make applying for the UK Health and Care visa easier.

 You can also read more on the government website: https://www.gov.uk/government/news/government-launches-health-and-care-visa-to-ensure-uk-health-and-care-services-have-access-to-the-best-global-talent

 Overall, I have to say that this announcement this week is a hugely positive one for all of the medics that I work with.
 I have always felt that charging you a surcharge to access the healthcare facilities that you provide was unfair, and the removal of this fee should open the migration path up to many more people than before.

-Want to hear a success story from one of our doctors who successfully passed IELTS on their first attempt with My IELTS Classroom?
+Listen to one of our doctors who successfully passed IELTS on their first attempt with My IELTS Classroom talking about their IELTS journey.
 Then click below to listen to Noor talk about her journey from Pakistan to the UK.